orkes-io/docs/docs/reference-docs/api/workflow/execute.md

 import TabItem from '@theme/TabItem';

-# Synchronous execution
+# Synchronous Execution

-Starts a workflow and wait until the workflow completes or the waitUntilTask completes
+Starts a workflow and waits until the workflow completes or the **waitUntilTask** completes.

-## Properties

-Returns the output of the workflow

 ## API
 POST /api/workflow/execute/{name}/{version}

+Returns the output of the workflow.

 ## Client SDK Methods